 If an employer relied on any of these reasons to fire you or lay you off, their decision likely violates state and federal law.

-Don't Face Layoff or Termination Alone - Trust Our California Employment Law Firm for Support
+Don't Face Layoff or Termination Alone - Trust Our Los Angeles Employment Law Firm for Support

 If your employer terminated your employment and you question their motives for doing so, contact Starpoint Law for immediate assistance.

 We can help you understand what is the difference between being terminated and laid off and assist you in pursuing your rights under state and federal law.

 At Starpoint Law, we take every one of our clients’ cases personally.
 We strive to provide our clients with the highest and most professional experience while dealing with complex legal situations.

 Where You Can Find Our Sherman Oaks Office Location